-- Development remains sparse along the middle segment of the corridor, due in large part to environmental constraints. - Relative growth is greatest in the western portion of the corridor, both in Alamance County and Mebane. - Growth in the east is concentrated in Chapel Hill, primarily in nodes along NC 86 and US 15/501.
+- Development remains sparse along the middle segment of the corridor, due in large part to environmental constraints. - Relative growth is greatest in the western portion of the corridor, both in Alamance County and Mebane, especially along and west of NC 119.
+Development includes residential, industrial, and commercial, as well as newly-approved high school at the corner of NC 54 and NC 119.

+• Growth in the east is concentrated in Chapel Hill, primarily in nodes along NC 86 and US 15/501.
+Particularly relevant to this study is the Lloyd Farm development in the northeast quadrant of the NC 54/Old Fayetteville Road intersection.